Future Truck Committee—Chairman Jim Moore, Ryder System, Inc.

 S.17 Collision & Corrosion Control —Justin Worden, Nussbaum Transportation Services

 The goal of this Study Group is to improve transport equipment, its maintenance and maintenance management by fostering technologies that minimize the effects of corrosion on equipment.

 - Corrosion of Non-Ferrous Materials on Chassis and Suspension

 - Corrosion Manual Update

 - Frame Correction

-The S. 18 Automated and Electric Vehicles Study Group assists in the development and maintenance of durable, reliable, and maintainable systems for automated vehicles and the electrification of medium and heavy-duty commercial vehicles.
+The S. 18 Automated Vehicles Study Group assists in the development and maintenance of durable, reliable, and maintainable systems for automated vehicles and the electrification of medium and heavy-duty commercial vehicles.
 S.18 studies the malfunctions, deficiencies, and failures of such systems and investigate future developments in system componentry and accessories.